Table of Contents

 3628800

 On the surface, Pure is quite similar to other modern functional languages like Haskell and ML.
-But under the hood it is a much more dynamic and reflective language, more akin to Lisp.
+But under the hood it is a much more dynamic language, more akin to Lisp.
 In particular, Pure is dynamically typed, so functions can be fully polymorphic and you can add to the definition of an existing function at any time:

 > fact 1.0 = 1.0;